 But the whale season is a fluid thing Whales come and go and they are not the same whales all the time.
 Females arrive first, then the Bull Males pile in for the mating season.
 After which they clear off along with any females who are not pregnant.
 Number drop off but there are still Whales present and the calving females remain until the very end and they have had their calves.
 These females will be accompanied by maternal groups that remain to lend a hand.

 Finally, after all the calves have been born, almost all the whales will leave the waters heading off to the feeding ground to fatten up again!

 October is a gamble with the odds getting shorter as the month progresses.
 Most Tour operators do not offer Whale watching tours during the month as there is a good chance they won’t manage to find the few early arrivals.
 But if you are on the water for another tour keep your eyes peeled and you may spot an early bird.

 November is the month when some tours start operating and the whales start arriving.
-Numbers are a little unpredictable hence why it is considered an off-Peak season.
+Numbers are a little unpredictable hence why it is considered an off-peak season.
 It is mainly pregnant females and younger males arriving.
 As the Whales have just arrived the activity is low, mainly just surface blows with the odd fin slap.
 Unsurprising after a 2500mile swim.

 The Large Males start arriving through December along with the adult females ready for mating season.
 Late December is when the breeding males start their mating behavior so breaches, fluke, and pec slaps and full-on breaching begins.